hobberd/PlatformerGame/README.md

-**Starter Platformer**
+**UMBRA**

-A Phaser 3 code framework for creating a bare-bones 2D platformer game.
+A Platformer made using Phaser 3.

-Visual assets provided by Kenny Assets [Pixel Platformer](https://kenney.nl/assets/pixel-platformer) asset pack, with gratitude.
+Visual assets provided by Kenny Assets asset packs.